-- While original choreography required both male and female dancers, we can be flexible with casting when considering educational settings.
+- While original choreography required both male & female dancers, casting can be flexible in educational settings.

-The length and time required to stage a dance varies with the work chosen and the institution acquiring it.
+The length & time required to stage a dance varies with the work chosen & the institution acquiring it.

-- If there is a gap between the initial staging and the performances, the reconstructor will return for the final tech rehearsals before the performance.
+- If there is a gap between the initial staging & the performances, the reconstructor will return for the final tech rehearsals before the performance.

 - Whenever possible, the reconstructor will teach Limón technique in conjunction with the staging.
 This will greatly improve the dancers’ artistic performance and understanding of the work.

-The institution will be provided with a production packet including:
+The institution will be provided with a production packet that includes:

-- Rehearsal audio CD.
-(You will be responsible for making licensing arrangements for the music, if required.)
+- Rehearsal audio CD (The institution will be responsible for making licensing arrangements for the music, if required.)

 - Program notes

-- Information on original costume, sets and lighting designs
+- Information on original costume, set & lighting designs

-The reconstructor is provided through the Foundation and will have full artistic control over all production and supervision of all artistic aspects of the setting of the work.
+The reconstructor is provided through the Foundation & will have full artistic control over all production & supervision of all artistic aspects of the setting of the work.

-- Licensing fees for universities, colleges and schools are affordable and include the reconstructor’s fees.
+- Licensing fees for universities, colleges & schools include the reconstructor’s fees.

-- The institution will be responsible for the reconstructor’s travel, housing and per diem.
+- The institution will be responsible for the reconstructor’s travel, housing & per diem.

-At the conclusion of the licensing period, we request a video of your performances, a copy of the program and any press/reviews that apply to the work.
+At the conclusion of the licensing period, we request a video of your performances, a copy of the program & any press/reviews that apply to the work.

-A list of available dances and short video excerpts can be found here.
-Most of the works have short video excerpts that can give you a glimpse into each work.
-It is amazing to see how broad and diverse the scope of this great artist is.
-If you are interested in acquiring a piece, please contact our Licensing Director, Yasuko Tokunaga.
+A list of available dances & video excerpts can be found here.
+If you are interested in acquiring a piece, please contact our Executive Director, Juan José Escalante.